rust-lang/reference/src/types.md

 These point to memory _owned by some other value_.
 When a shared reference to a value is created it prevents direct mutation of the value.
-[Interior mutability](#interior-mutability) provides an exception for this in certain circumstances.
+[Interior mutability](interior-mutability.html) provides an exception for this in certain circumstances.
 As the name suggests, any number of shared references to a value may exit.
 A shared reference type is written `&type`, or `&'a type` when you need to specify an explicit lifetime.
 Copying a reference is a "shallow"